 Who’ll use the service?

 My guess is that Uber won’t make much of an impact among the mass of regular taxi and bus users.
-But depending on how Uber prices its services, I could imagine users with some disposable income forking out a few extra dollars for a door-to-door ride under certain circumstances: when pressed for time, for instance; women concerned about security might use the service at night, for instance.
+But depending on how Uber prices its services, I could imagine users with some disposable income forking out a few extra dollars for a door-to-door ride under certain circumstances: when pressed for time, for instance; women concerned about security might use the service at night.

 Another potentially lucrative market for Uber is teens in the middle- to upper-middle classes who are too young to drive or don’t own cars, and whose over-protective parents, uneasy about them rubbing shoulders with the masses in shared-ride taxis, currently spend too much time shuttling them from place to place.
 This group is also tech-savvy and own smartphones with parent-sponsored data plans.